MXHJohn314/WSL_Setup_Walkthrough/README.md

 ### Requirements: Windows computer, 8+ GB ram
 ### Setup time: 25 minutes

 This supplemental text is an outline of the complete video walkthrough.
-If you are part of the MSU network (students or staff), [Click here for the comprehensive video](https://msudenver.sharepoint.com/:v:/s/21UCS2050LA/EfnPHAsR2bdCo0RNyVikh_cB6F8HddBQVPLi5qFC-Ljxyw?e=H9K4r4)

 ### Benefits of using Windows Subsystem for Linux 2:

 - Follow Linux commands in class, just like a Linux/Mac user